stevenhggns/Buckley_Lab_SIP_project_protocols/library_prep/Illumina_barcoding_protocol.md

 1. Perform Sequal PCR purification and normalization
 	* SequalPrep Normalization Plates, Life Technologies, A10510-01
 	* Follow the [manufacturer's instructions](https://www.lifetechnologies.com/order/catalog/product/A1051001),
-	using 25 uL of PCR product for each sample
+	using 25 uL of PCR product for each sample.
+	* This can be done with the robot method: "SequalPrep_Assay"

 1. Combine all Sequal'd samples (20 ul/sample) into one tube (or two, if the volume too large).